RobinLinus/coins-legacy/notes/bitcoin-lite-network.md

 - Chunk them into slices of ~ 5MB
 - Within each chunks, sort all UTXO paths by address
 - Hash the chunks and build a Merkle tree ( in chronological order )
-- the Merkle root is the UTXO commitment
+- The Merkle root is the UTXO commitment

 This construction results in both efficient queries and efficient UTXO commitments.